spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api/dynamic-data-api-integration.md

 ### Dynamic Data Install Configuration

-4. It is also possible to install default configuration data for that need to create a configuration file:
+4. It is possible to install default configuration data by creating a configuration file:

 **src/Pyz/Zed/DynamicEntity/data/installer/configuration.json**